 This is where we try to list all CFS events during the year.
 The calendar changes regularly as we add more concerts and events.
 So you will want to check back here often!
 Many listings link to web pages that usually have more information.

 The Charlotte Folk Society came into existence in March 1982.
 We are proud of being a volunteer-powered organization that has shared Piedmont Carolina musical traditions through free concerts for 30 years.
 We've decided to celebrate this anniversary each and every month this season - looking back at our music's roots and forward to its future, and bringing back some audience favorites.
 We believe this season is worthy of 30 years and not to be missed!

 Our monthly second-Friday Gatherings begin at 7:30 PM and are family-friendly, free, and open to the public; donations are appreciated and are essential to this series.
-Gatherings feature an hour-long concert, followed by a Slow Jam for beginning instrumentalists, a Dulcimer Jam, and a Song Circle.
+Gatherings feature an hour-long concert, followed by a Dulcimer Jam and a Song Circle.
 On occasion, a Fast Jam may break out if musicians are interested!

 Except where noted, concerts are at the Great Aunt Stella Center, 926 Elizabeth Avenue, between McDowell St. & Kings Dr. Map here.
 Free parking is available after 7 PM in a nearby parking deck.
 Call 704-563-7080 with questions.
 Front doors open 7 PM.
 Accessible entry through ground-floor door.

-Janary 11, 2013: The Annual Young Talent Showcase highlights impressive talents of young musicians, including 2012 Marilyn Meacham Price Youth Scholarship recipient Joshua Gerrard.
+Janary 10, 2014: The annual CFS Young Talent Showcase highlights the impressive talents of our young musicians.
+Featured performer will be 2013 Marilyn Meacham Price Scholarship recipient Lando Pieroni!

 Post Gathering Song Circle - Following each monthly gathering, singers among us unite in voice for about an hour or so at the Great Aunt Stella Center.